 Morales P, Overstreet JW, Katz DF.
 Changes in human sperm motion during capacitation in vitro.
 J Reprod Fertil 1988;83:119–28.

-FAQs from users: 'How do you choose the sperm capacitation technique to use each time?', 'How long does the capacitacion of sperm cells take?', 'Is sperm capacitation at home possible?', 'What is the best sperm capacitation technique?' and 'How much does a sperm capacitation cost?' and 'What is the sperm capacitation test?'.
+FAQs from users: 'How do you choose the sperm capacitation technique to use each time?', 'How long does the capacitacion of sperm cells take?', 'Is sperm capacitation at home possible?', 'What is the best sperm capacitation technique?', 'How much does a sperm capacitation cost?' and 'What is the sperm capacitation test?'.